frequency-chain/frequency/designdocs/provider_registration.md

 1. The "Registration Fee" is credited to the Chain Treasury (TBD).
 1. The provider's MSA id is added to storage on chain.

-Should a provider choose at any point to stop providing services, it can issue a request to remove itself from the provider registry:
-1. The provider issues an event that it will stop providing services.
-1. The provider's MSA id is removed from storage.
-1. Any delegations associated with that provider should be revoked.

 Please note:
 * All names are placeholders and may be changed.
 * Types may change as needed during implementation phase